CH-Earth/summa/docs/configuration/SUMMA_model_decisions.md

 |`utcTime`: | `-8:00` hours (`-120/15`)|
 |`localTime`: | `0:00` hours|

-Note that specifying time zone information in the NetCDF file and overriding it with the `tmZoneInfo` option can be confusing and is only provided to give the user some flexibility.
+Specifying time zone information in the NetCDF file and overriding it with the `tmZoneInfo` option can be confusing and is only provided to give the user some flexibility.